pfichtner/SSH-AttackPod/README.md

  - Go to [NetWatch community](https://community.netwatch.team/community)
  - Click: **Join the community**.
- - Enter your *email address* and you will receive your API key
+ - Enter your *email address* and you will receive your API-key

 #### 2. Download the SSH-AttackPod